colah/ByronTrialNotes/daily-notes/day14.md

 * Is it fair to say that your dealings with item 20 were complete by Sep 15?
   * Our major dealings were complete.
 * What test were you applying to decide if you flag a particular file?
-  * I relied on the email from Oulett
+  * I relied on the email from Oullet
 * Was there a legal standard you were applying?
 * Objection: Legal issue...
 * Judge: Clarify question...